micmejia/bible-dump/NKJV/Romans/Rom 3.md

 But now the righteousness of God apart from the law is revealed, being witnessed by the Law and the Prophets,

 ###### 22
-even the righteousness of God, through faith in Jesus Christ, to all [^f]and on all who believe.
+even the righteousness of God, through faith in Jesus Christ, to all and on all who believe.
 For there is no difference;

 ###### 23
 for all have sinned and fall short of the glory of God,

 ###### 24
-being justified [^g]freely by His grace through the redemption that is in Christ Jesus,
+being justified freely by His grace through the redemption that is in Christ Jesus,

 ###### 25
-whom God set forth _as_ a [^h]propitiation by His blood, through faith, to demonstrate His righteousness, because in His forbearance God had passed over the sins that were previously committed,
+whom God set forth _as_ a propitiation by His blood, through faith, to demonstrate His righteousness, because in His forbearance God had passed over the sins that were previously committed,

 ###### 26
 to demonstrate at the present time His righteousness, that He might be just and the justifier of the one who has faith in Jesus. ## Boasting Excluded